paddyredbeard/apollo-13-json/README.md

-# Apollo 13 - JSON
+# Apollo 13 dot JSON

 This project is a JSON representation of the **Apollo 13 Technical Air-to-Ground Transcript** originally published by NASA in April 1970.